Shikha-Tiwari-Hub/vsdRiscv/week-1/Day-2.md

 # Day 2: Timing libs, Hierarchial Vs Flat Synthesis and Efficient Flop Coding Styles
 # 1. Introduction to timing.libs
+**Timing libraries** describe the **characteristics of standard cells** in a technology, used for synthesis, simulation, and timing analysis.
 ## 👉🏼 Technology Library Analysis
 *Go to library directory*
 ```bash